Understanding Law 27

 Protecting the health and well-being of employees

-Addressing psychosocial risks proactively helps reduce the occurrence of psychological disorders such as distress, anxiety or depression, but also helps prevent stress-related physical problems such as musculoskeletal or cardiovascular disorders.
+Addressing psychosocial risks proactively helps reduce the occurrence of psychological disorders such as distress, anxiety or depression.

 A healthy work environment promotes the well-being, stability, and resilience of staff.

-Psychological health is fully part of the employer's obligations under the Occupational Health and Safety Act (OHSA).
+Psychological health is an integral part of an employer’s responsibilities under the Act Respecting Occupational Health and Safety (AOHS).

-In accordance with Article 51, every organization must ensure a safe working environment, which now includes the structured prevention of psychosocial risks.
+In accordance with Section 51, every organization must ensure a safe work environment, which now includes the structured prevention of psychosocial risks.

 Recognizing the warning signs